railwayapp/docs/src/docs/reference/teams.md

 ## Transferring Projects to Teams

 In the Dashboard you can click and drag projects into the team.
 Just click and hold the handle icon on the project on the dashboard, you will see a drag interface appear, then you can let go of the mouse click in the desired team.

-## Priority Email Support

-If you are on the Teams plan, you can reach out to us via email at contact@railway.app for support.

 ## Invoicing and Billing